As you probably already know, I’m not really into theorizing – I prefer the real-life examples instead of dry...

-It’s no wonder the job is so highly paid – a DevOps specialist needs extensive knowledge of IT infrastructure (the name comes from development and operations), and specialists in this field come from a variety of backgrounds, most often starting out either as system administrators or software developers.
+It’s no wonder the job is so highly paid – a DevOps specialist needs extensive knowledge of IT infrastructure (the name comes from development and operations).
+Specialists in this field come from various backgrounds, most often starting out either as system administrators or software developers.

-Business analysts bridge the gap between IT and business and are often at the forefront of creating software for companies, analyzing requirements, developing the business logic, and creating detailed functional specifications.
+Business analysts bridge the gap between IT and business.
+They are often at the forefront of creating software for companies, analyzing requirements, developing the business logic, and creating detailed functional specifications.

-Depending on the company, whether they work on the client-side or specifically in software development, an IT business analyst will juggle many responsibilities, and the job specification is naturally expanding, making people with great analytical skills highly demanded experts.
+Depending on the company, whether they work on the client-side or specifically in software development, IT business analyst will juggle many responsibilities.
+The job specification is naturally expanding, making people with great analytical skills highly demanded experts.

 UX/UI Designer & Graphic Designer

-The UX/UI design field is blooming, with more and more companies acknowledging the fact that a UX specialist is indispensable to create software that’s user-friendly and competitive.
-Doing user research and testing and then designing user paths within the software, UX/UI designers are really responsible for making apps usable, looking at software development from the user’s perspective.
+The UX/UI design field is booming, with more and more companies acknowledging that a UX specialist is indispensable to create user-friendly and competitive software.
+Doing user research and testing, and then designing user paths within the software, UX/UI designers are really responsible for making apps usable, looking at software development from the user’s perspective.

 It’s not uncommon for graphic designers to step into UX/UI design, as the job requires design skills – but it’s much more than making the software “look great”.
 While a standard graphic designer might focus on the branding side, the UX/UI designer will focus on usability and function.
 There’s also an emerging trend for cross-functional product designers – people with graphic design, design thinking skills, and user experience design skills, able to work on any level, from concept design to execution.

 I studied accounting at high school, but thanks to my fondness for art and design, I switched my career, first in graphic design and later in UI design.
-Most of my knowledge in this field comes from past job experiences that helped me to gain unique skills.
-So nevermind what is your education path because clients do not hire you for your Photoshop skills or your ability to draw; They hire you for your knowledge.
+Most of my knowledge in this field comes from past job experiences that helped me gain unique skills.
+So never mind your education path because clients do not hire you for your Photoshop skills or your ability to draw; They hire you for your knowledge.
 UX/UI Designer

 A software tester is a popular starting point for non-tech people wanting to break into tech from other careers.
-They’re the quality assurance experts making sure the software works according to the requirements, often saving users from having to deal with buggy software (and saving the customer service reps some angry phone calls and chats).
+They’re the quality assurance experts making sure the software works according to the requirements, often saving users from dealing with buggy software (and saving the customer service reps some angry phone calls and chats).